Ray Bradbury: Adaptations to other media

 Bradbury wrote and narrated the 1993 animated television version of The Halloween Tree, based on his 1972 novel.

 The 1998 film The Wonderful Ice Cream Suit, released by Touchstone Pictures, was written by Bradbury.
 It was based on his story "The Magic White Suit" originally published in The Saturday Evening Post in 1957.
 The story had also previously been adapted as a play, a musical, and a 1958 television version.

 In 2002, Bradbury's own Pandemonium Theatre Company production of Fahrenheit 451 at Burbank's Falcon Theatre combined live acting with projected digital animation by the Pixel Pups.
 In 1984, Telarium released a game for Commodore 64 based on Fahrenheit 451.

 In 2005, the film A Sound of Thunder was released, loosely based upon the short story of the same name.
 The film The Butterfly Effect revolves around the same theory as A Sound of Thunder and contains many references to its inspiration.
 Short film adaptations of A Piece of Wood and The Small Assassin were released in 2005 and 2007, respectively.

 In 2005, it was reported that Bradbury was upset with filmmaker Michael Moore for using the title Fahrenheit 9/11, which is an allusion to Bradbury's Fahrenheit 451, for his documentary about the George W. Bush administration.
 Bradbury expressed displeasure with Moore's use of the title, but stated that his resentment was not politically motivated, though Bradbury was conservative-leaning politically.
 Bradbury asserted that he did not want any of the money made by the movie, nor did he believe that he deserved it.
 He pressured Moore to change the name, but to no avail.
 Moore called Bradbury two weeks before the film's release to apologize, saying that the film's marketing had been set in motion a long time ago and it was too late to change the title.

 In 2008, the film Ray Bradbury's Chrysalis was produced by Roger Lay Jr. for Urban Archipelago Films, based upon the short story of the same name.
 The film won the best feature award at the International Horror and Sci-Fi Film Festival in Phoenix.
 The film has international distribution by Arsenal Pictures and domestic distribution by Lightning Entertainment.

 In 2010, The Martian Chronicles was adapted for radio by Colonial Radio Theatre on the Air.

-Bradbury's works and approach to writing are documented in Terry Sanders' film Ray Bradbury: Story of a Writer (1963).
+Bradbury's works and approach to writing are documented in Terry Sanders's film Ray Bradbury: Story of a Writer (1963).

 Bradbury's poem "Groon" was voiced as a tribute in 2012.

+Bradbury's story "Pendulum" was adapted into the second episode of the science fiction podcast DUST (2019).